pruthviperumalla/Event-Recommender-System/README.md

 - **Logistic Regression**

    In logistic regression, we first used a standard scaler to normalize all the features to remove the dominance of higher magnitude features such as "Schedule convenience".
-In the actual model, we used a l2 regularizer with a regularization strength of 1.0 to train.
-We also tried tuning the regularization strength hyperparameter but it was not effecting the validation accuracy significantly.
+In the actual model, we used an l2 regularizer with a regularization strength of 1.0 to train.
+We also tried tuning the regularization strength hyperparameter but it was not affecting the validation accuracy significantly.

 - **Neural Network**